rkeerti/opera-cloud-identity-management-bootcamp/federatedazure.md

 6. Click **Save**

-### Configure User Attributes and Claims
+### Configure User Attributes and Claims in Azure

-The Oracle Cloud Infrastructure Console enterprise application template is seeded with the required attributes, so there is no need to add any.
+The Oracle Cloud Infrastructure Console enterprise application template in Entra ID is seeded with the required attributes, so there is no need to add any.
 However, you must make the following customizations:

-1. In the User Attributes & Claims section, click Edit in the upper-right corner.
+14. In the User Attributes & Claims section, click Edit in the upper-right corner.
 The Manage Claim panel appears.
 2. Next to the Name identifier value field, click Edit.
 3. Under Required claim, select **Unique User Identifier (Name ID).**
 4. Select **Email address** and change it to “Persistent.”